mdditt2000/kubernetes-1-19/cis 2.6/doc/kubernetes.md

-## Creating VXLAN Tunnels on Kubernetes Cluster¶
+## Creating VXLAN Tunnels on Kubernetes Cluster

+This configuration is for Standalone BIG-IP

 Log in to BIG-IP and create a partition called kubernetes for CIS